API reference#

 - reset_syntax(**kwargs)#

->>> stream = TokenStream("hello world 123") >>> with stream.syntax(word=r"[a-z]+"): ... with stream.reset_syntax(number=r"[0-9]+"): ... stream.expect("word").value ... stream.expect("word").value ... stream.expect("number").value Traceback (most recent call last): UnexpectedToken: Expected word but got invalid 'hello world 123'.
+- Overwrite the existing syntax rules. - This method lets you temporarily overwrite the existing rules instead of extending them. - >>> stream = TokenStream("hello world 123") >>> with stream.syntax(word=r"[a-z]+"): ... with stream.reset_syntax(number=r"[0-9]+"): ... stream.expect("word").value ... stream.expect("word").value ... stream.expect("number").value Traceback (most recent call last): UnexpectedToken: Expected word but got invalid 'hello world 123'.

 - indent(enable=True, skip=None)#